gf-eaton/procedures/codesys/status.md

 ### Known Issues
  - [ ] a bug exist in the sync mapping tool (plc to smp now)
-     - we need to ask EAS the PUB/SUB .par file
+     - we need to ask EAS the PUB/SUB .par file (done fix EAS)
- - [ ] WORKAROUND move to 3.5.18 should be next (from 3.5.19)
+ - [x] WORKAROUND use codesys version 3.5.18 (instead of 3.5.19)

 ## Week : 2023-10-16 @ 2023-10-20
  - [x] Montreal office closed, moved to Brossard no access to DA-3000